-- You must provide proof of full-payment of courses to the higher education institution.
+- You must provide the higher education institution with evidence of full-payment of courses.

-- You can’t move from a degree programme to the language and non-degree programme.
+- You can’t transfer to the language and non-degree program from a degree program.

-Students who have paid some or all of their fees to a college and are then refused a visa will be refunded the cost of the course.
-They must provide documented evidence of this refusal.
-Any charge or percentage charge deducted from fees by the college for administration purposes must be clearly stated in its refund policy.
+The cost of the course will be refunded to students who have charged any or all of their fees to a college and who are then denied a visa.
+They must have proof of this refusal with written evidence.
+Any charge or percentage fee deducted for administrative purposes by the college from payments must be explicitly specified in its refund policy.

 Registration in the State (GNIB)

-Non-EU students hoping to come to Ireland to study for more than 90 days have to, by law, register with the Garda National Immigration Bureau (GNIB).
-(The Garda Síochána is Ireland’s police force).
-This applies to you even if you do not need a study visa to enter the country.
+If you are not from the EU region and hope to come to Ireland to study for more than 90 days have to, by statute, register with the Garda National Immigration Bureau (GNIB) (GNIB).
+(The Síochána Garda is an Irish police force).
+Even if you do not need a study visa to enter the country, this applies to you.

-Before being registered as a student on a degree programme (this applies to those who require a visa and those who don’t), you must;
+Before you register for a degree program as a student (this applies to those who need a visa and those who do not), you have to;

-- Have a letter of acceptance from the higher education institution, confirming you have been accepted and enrolled on a programme of full-time day-time education.
+- Have a higher education institution acceptance letter stating that you have been admitted and enrolled in a full-time day-to-day education program.

-Successful candidates will be given a certificate of registration allowing them to study here.
-This registration lasts for one year and must be renewed each year, up to a maximum of three years.
+A certificate of registration will be issued to successful applicants, enabling them to study here.
+This registration lasts for a period of one year and must be extended for a maximum of three years per year.

 I want to travel to another country for a weekend/holiday.
 Do I need another visa?